 In this paper described on the hand an approach to handle multi-data through multi-visualization for a personalized information overview.
-This allows experts to retrieve all information sources and generate a decision-making cockpit that allows an optimal decision making, because of an encompassing overview about the data.
+This allows experts to retrieve all information sources and generate a decision-making cockpit for an optimal decision making, because of an encompassing overview about the data.
 On the other hand, we described a new approach to visually link Open Government Data with Linked-Open Data to generate and visualize explanations for certain indicator data.
 This is beneficial for problem finding in policy making, if reason finding is difficult.
 Through analyzing and comparing the statistical data with entries and properties of Linked-Open Data, correlations were extracted that may contain possible reasons for an indicator deviation from the normal range.
 Both solutions aim to support analysts and decision makers for a more effective policy modeling.

 This paper explained also a first implementation and integration of the Explain-a-LOD web-service, which works overall good.
+Even more introduced into some first visualization implementation that can show the calculated rules in a graphical manner.
 However, there are some potential for improving the system.
-In general there is some potential in regards of usability aspects, e.g. a grouping of the available visualization metaphors (on the right of Fig. 3) in perspective of the supported data.
+In general there is some potential in regards of usability aspects, e.g. a grouping of the available visualization metaphors (on the right selection bar in Fig. 4) in perspective of the supported data.
 In the future, we plan also to improve the interlinking of extracted entities and properties in the final visualizations so that the system gets more explorative and allows a more effective overview of the underlying problem.
 Additionally we will focus on the visualization of the generated explanations too.
 The textual representation is good, but from the user's point of view difficult to recognize intuitively and efficiently.
-Through a graphical representation of the rules, the system can enable a better and faster comprehension of generated explanations.
+Through further graphical representation of the rules, the system can enable a better and faster comprehension of generated explanations, in particular if the user can choose from a variety of available visualization layouts.
 This future work is an interesting research questions, because there are only a few ideas published how rules can be graphically displayed.